yamogoo/alma-ui/client/README.md

 8. **Resizable Layouts with Vue3ResizeBounding**

    The Vue3ResizeBounding component allows creating flexible, resizable UI panels, fully integrated into Sparkpad.

+9. **Strict Tokens vs Project Flexibility**

+   The design system maintains a **strict and fully typed token structure** for scalability and consistency, while projects built on top of it can use a **simplified token model** for faster prototyping and iteration.

 ## 🛠 Stack & Tech